 For more on the Ebro Delta as a food-sourcing region, the Ebro Delta day trip guide covers why its rice and seafood occupy a specific category in Catalan cuisine.

-Sato i Tanaka: The Entry Point That Doesn’t Compromise
+Sato i Tanaka, The Entry Point That Doesn’t Compromise

 Sato i Tanaka (Grupo Nomo, Carrer del Bruc 49, Eixample) is the restaurant that makes high-technique sushi accessible without reducing the experience.
 Lunch menu from €15.
 Tasting menus up to €55.
 The double counter means multiple diners can watch the preparation simultaneously — the sushiman’s movements are part of the experience.